-A Literature review can be a research paper on its own.
+A literature review can be a research paper on its own.
 The author will critically evaluate published material on a particular topic.
-If an author is preparing a meta-analysis of a topic, they may combine statistics from different papers to show results or point researchers to gaps in existing literature.
+If an author is preparing a meta-analysis of a topic, they may combine statistics from different papers to show results.
+They may also point researchers to gaps in existing literature.

 In this article, we will talk about a literature review of the sources you’ve used to present your thesis argument.
-Similar to an abstract or annotated bibliography entry, you will critically evaluate the source.
+Similar to an abstract or annotated bibliography entry, you will critically evaluate each source you choose to include.
 This process helps:

 - Define the thesis

 - Suggest ways to move existing research forward to its next step